Data-Science-for-Linguists-2025/Critical-Role-Analysis/progress_report.md

 - build dfs for Aabria data
 	- D20 data does not include timestamp information and CR does, hoping this doesn't pose a problem or i can fix it
 - pickle the CR data in its completed base format -> OK
-- save D20 data one way or the other, start procesing
+- save D20 data one way or the other, start procesing -> OK
-- read Jack's shared paper they helpfully shared with me
+- read Jack's shared paper they helpfully shared with me ->
-- ID helpful resources and get reading
+- ID helpful resources and get reading ->
 - start some early data processing for CR data
 	- adding colums for tokens, types, count, etc
 	- some basic EDA to start